-Each Database Server can therefore manage its security at the server and database level.
-The 'owner' of a particular database has the power of controlling access to his database via the 'Permission system'.
+Each Database Server can therefore manage its security at the server, database and schema level, using the 'permission hierarchy' as defined in ANSI SQL.
+The 'owner' of a particular database or schema has the power of controlling access within it via the 'Permission system'.
 Only the System Administrator can override this.

 SQL Server Security has grown and developed in response to the changing architecture of applications, the demands of application developers, and the requirement for simplicity for network administration.
 SQL Server has tried to keep backward compatibility when it has made these changes, so the result can be slightly confusing on first inspection.